ring-lang/ring/README.md

 nNum5 = 1250.11		# Float/Double
 ```

-The List type is used to represent
+The List type is used instead of
 * One Dimension Arrays
 * Multi-Dimension Arrays
 * Lists of multiple types